jojozhuang/jojozhuang.github.io/_posts/2017-08-02-building-restful-apis-with-aspnet-core.md

 ```
 When accessing the URL 'http://localhost:5000/images/'.
 All the images in '~/wwwwroot/images/' folder are displayed.
 ![MIME Type](/public/pics/2017-08-02/directory browsing.png){:width="700px"}

-### 4.4 Get Base URL in .NET Core
+### 4.4 Getting Base URL in .NET Core
 Base URL is the 'root' of the RESTful service.
 Take the API of getting all products as example, the full URL address is 'http://localhost:5000/api/products'.
 Here, 'http://localhost:5000/' is the base URL, which includes the host name(or ip address) and port number.
 It looks like a prefix for all APIs.
 We need this base URL to generate the full URL after image is uploaded to service.
 We will rely on the HttpContext to get the host and port number.

-1) Register HttpContextAccessor in the Startup:
+Register HttpContextAccessor in the Startup:
 ```c#
 public void ConfigureServices(IServiceCollection services) {